shikhirsingh/Lsh4Text/README.md

 * Bucket Size
 * Number of Buckets for each document (Bands)
 * Vector Size - Number of unique kgrams
-* kGram size - the minimum and maximum number of k-grams
+* K-Shingles or kGram size - the minimum and maximum number of k-grams

 **Get me started**